 Upon successful completion of this course, you should be able to:

-- Describe the differences between the different types of Sonnets.
+- Discern the differences between different types of sonnets.

-- Describe the influence of different poets during the Elizabethan era.
+- Describe the influence of various Elizabethan poets

-- Discuss the importance of translation in poetry.
+- Appreciate the importance of translation in poetry

 All Alison courses are free to enrol, study and complete.
 To successfully complete this Certificate course and become an Alison Graduate, you need to achieve 80% or higher in each course assessment.
 Once you have completed this Certificate course, you have the option to acquire an official Certificate, which is a great way to share your achievement with the world.
 Your Alison Certificate is: